ntua-el20114/SolveMyProblem/README.md

 You can find templates for the input files in the *json_templates* directory.
 For input file examples, you can go to *testing/input_files*.

+## Documentation
+You can view all UML diagrams and the vpp file, along with the microservices description in the *architecture* directory.

 ### Stress tests
 To perform a stress test, run `jmeter -n -t SolveMyProblem.jmx` within the *jmeter* container.